ssl-hep/ServiceX/docs/architecture.md

  * How do they get data?
 Is it always root:// protocol?
  * What will be fairshare policy?
  * Are they restarting for each file?</B>

+## User authentication and authorization

+ <B>Q:
+ * Needs description
+ * What is user approval, removal interface?
+ * Mailing - still MailGun?
+What account?
+One for every deployment or?
+ <\B>

 ## Error handling